The best brand monitoring tools for your business

 Image source: Brand24

 Market leader Brand24 has been around since 2011 and includes Uber, Twitch, and Wondery as clients.
-They monitor social networks and the web for any brand mentions.
+They monitor social networks and online content (including podcasts, web forums and reviews) for any brand mentions using AI.

 Features are regularly updated, and their analytics tools enable you to stay ahead and analyze your data.
 You are notified of negative mentions immediately so you can get involved.